Deftly/notes/Go/learning_go/2_primitive_types_and_declarations.md

 var d int = x + int(y)
 ```

-> Type conversion are one of the place where Go choose to add verbosity in exchange for simplicity and clarity.
-Idiomatic GO values comprehensibility over conciseness.
+> Type conversions are one of the places where Go choose to add verbosity in exchange for simplicity and clarity.
+Idiomatic Go values comprehensibility over conciseness.

 ## var Versus :=
 The most verbose way to declare a variable in Go uses the `var` keyword, an explicit type, and an assignment: